Nit2312/Appointment_management/README.md

 ﻿# Appointment_management
-This is a project of an appointment management system using html, css, javascript, php and Mysql. it is a live project, which can be implemented in an hospital with a few changes accoriding to the working and struture of the hospital
+This is a project of an appointment management system using html, css, javascript, php and Mysql.
+It is a live project, which can be implemented in an hospital with a few changes accoriding to the working and struture of the hospital